codeweft/api-gateway/README.md

 ## Future Considerations: Security and Enhancements
  - Deploying Using CI - Self Hosted(Bamboo,GoCD, ConcourseCI) vs Service(Shippable, Buildkite)
  - Cost Considerations: https://alestic.com/2016/12/aws-invoice-example/
- - Need to consider using containers for deployment to avoid dependency and version issues
+ - Need to consider using containers for deployment to avoid dependency and version issues - DONE
  - Authentication using Cognito(Auth0? cost vs value) depending on use case
  - Consider moving code to separate directory and improving(for running Lint, TDD etc) and using `aws cloudformation package` before deploy
  - Create DNS Endpoint and Server with a SSL Cert, Maybe use Cloudfront?